vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-2_Using-Hammers-On-Genomes.md

     * Use BioPython to read the sequences of the genome from `STDIN`.

     * For each sequence, extract all possible Kmers, and if a Kmer is a hammer, increment the score for its associated `genome_id`; then repeat this operation on the reverse-complement of that sequence, since a gene can face in either direction.

-    * Print out a TSV file of the genome_ids found and their associated genome_name and score, sorted by decreasing score.
+    * Print to STDOUT a TSV file of the genome_ids found and their associated genome_name and score sorted by decreasing score.
+    Please handle missing genome-names gracefully;
+    if a genome_id does not have an associated genome-name, display the genome_name as 'Unknown sp.' in the output TSV file, and send a warning to STDERR that the name of genome_id was not in the genome-names file.

-    * Finally, please translate the python code into pseudocode.
+Finally, please ask Grimoire to translate the python code into pseudocode.

 2. Once Grimoire is done, please paste its pseudocode and code into `Code/hammer_compare.py` and save it as usual.